How Virtual Accounts Tame Escrow Accounting Chaos

 The Office of the Comptroller of the Currency (OCC) and the Federal Deposit Insurance Corporation (FDIC) are focused on the safety and soundness of the banking system.
 When it comes to custodial arrangements, they demand impeccable ledger accuracy.
 Banks must be able to prove, at any moment, who owns the funds they hold in custody.
 This is fundamental to managing risk and ensuring compliance.
 For banks offering commercial bank escrow solutions, this means their technology must be bulletproof.

-How Virtual Accounts Create Bulletproof Escrow Virtual Accounts
+How Virtual Accounts Create Bulletproof Escrow Accounting

 This is where virtual account management (VAM) changes the game.
 Escrow management tools streamline the process for various business needs, including real estate and legal transactions.
 By leveraging a modern, programmable ledger, banks can offer escrow virtual accounts that bring unprecedented clarity and control to title operations.
 Instead of a sprawling mess of physical accounts, a title company can operate from a single master account, with individual virtual accounts created for each transaction.